pratikmane1299/redux-todolist/README.md

   * [x] Add `DELETE_TODO` action to `mapDispatchToProps` and pass as prop to `TodoItem` component.
   * [x] Add Delete button in `TodoItem` component.
   * [x] On delete, dispatch delete todo action.

+# License

+This repository and the code inside it is licensed under the MIT License.
+Read [LICENSE](./LICENSE) for more information.